EmmanuelDemey/trainings-v2/accessibility/pages/auditing.md

     * UX
     * Performance

-* You need manual evaluation in order to be sure your application is
+* You need manual evaluation in order to be sure your application is accessible

-* Add **Is the feature fully accessible?** in your definition of done
+* Add **Is the feature fully accessible?** to your definition of done

-* Work people with disabilities during the build of the application
+* Work with people with disabilities during the build of the application

 ---